 CIOB corporate Members and Fellows have been proudly adding Chartered Builder to their business cards since the Institute gained its Royal Charter in 1980.
 But these days, only a small proportion of people in this complex sector actually build.

 As a CIOB member you could be working with BIM or setting strategies for carbon reduction.
 You might be on site, but you could equally be sitting at head office, supervising teams and setting corporate strategy.
 And you could be working at any point within the life cycle of a structure, from inception to recycling.

 If the designation Chartered Builder is not relevant to your day job, we have some great news.
-The Privy Council has granted the CIOB power to award the designation Chartered Construction Manager.
-The Chartered Construction Manager designation is available to Members (MCIOB) and Fellows (FCIOB) who pay a one off administration fee, which covers the production of a new certificate and enables them to start using the new designation on business cards.
+The Privy Council has granted the CIOB power to award the descriptor Chartered Construction Manager.
+The Chartered Construction Manager descriptor is available to Members (MCIOB) and Fellows (FCIOB) who pay a one off administration fee, which covers the production of a new certificate and enables them to start using the new descriptor on business cards.

-If you are an MCIOB or FCIOB and would like to use the designation Chartered Construction Manager please login to the members area where you can register and pay online to enable you to start using this new designation.
+If you are an MCIOB or FCIOB and would like to use the Chartered Construction Manager descriptor please contact us.

 The clue is in the name and you probably would know best which descriptor would suit your business.